jrckln/Bendyourspline/www/help_input_FP.md

 ### Optimal fit

 This option plots the optimal fit in the 'Response function' panel.
-For the optimal fit, the coefficients (and the intercept) are optimised given the currently defined powers of the fractional polynomials.
+The optimal fit is obtained from ```mfp::mfp()```.

 ### Set optimal fit

 This button sets the response function to the optimal fit.
-It updates the coefficient sliders and the intercept slider to the optimised values given the currently defined powers of the fractional polynomials.
+It updates the power sliders, coefficient sliders and the intercept slider to the optimised values obtained from ```mfp::mfp()```.

 ### Reset inputs